 Evergreen Insurance Services

-In the world of insurance, which is traditionally driven by profit, Evergreen Insurance is an unusual entity.
+In the world of insurance, which is traditionally driven by profit, Evergreen Insurance is a broker with a difference.
 It will shop around to get you a good deal on your car insurance, then donate a portion of its commission (up to 25 per cent, depending on how long you’ve been with them) to a wildlife or nature charity.
+The donation doesn’t cost you anything extra.

 The charities spend the money in different ways; rehabilitation of animals, educating people, reducing waste and creating environments for nature to thrive.
-You can choose where you want your money to go from a panel of 26 organisations.
+You can choose where you want your money to go from a panel of 24 organisations, and even nominate a charity you care about to join the list.
+See some examples of where the money goes here.

 Pluginsure